The Archers: History

 Programme chief Jock Gallagher, responsible for The Archers, described these as the serial's "dog days".
 Sweeping editorial reforms followed, included the introduction of women writers (there had been none before 1975), two of whom, Helen Leadbeater and Margaret Phelan, were credited with giving the programme a new definitive style of writing and content, although some listeners complained about their radical feminism.

-In 1980 Julie Burchill commented that the women of Ambridge were no longer stuck with "the gallons of greengage jam old-guard male scriptwriters kept them occupied with for over twenty years"; but were 'into post-natal depression and alcoholism on the way to self-discovery'.
-By the mid-1980s the Radio Four Review Board noted that scripts, directing and acting was "very good" and sometimes "better than ever".
+In 1980 Julie Burchill commented that the women of Ambridge were no longer stuck with "the gallons of greengage jam old-guard male scriptwriters kept them occupied with for over twenty years", but were 'into post-natal depression and alcoholism on the way to self-discovery'.
+In the mid-1980s the Radio Four Review Board noted that scripts, directing and acting were "very good" and sometimes "better than ever".
 In August 1985 The Listener said that the programme's revival was "sustained by some of the best acting, direction and writing on radio."

 Tony Shryane MBE was the programme's producer from 1 January 1951 to 19 January 1979.
 Vanessa Whitburn was the programme's editor from 1992 till 2013.
 Whitburn took service leave from March to July 2012, and John Yorke, a former executive producer of EastEnders, came in as acting editor.
 Yorke's arrival prompted charges that the programme was importing the values of EastEnders to Borsetshire, with fans and commentators complaining that characters were behaving unrealistically simply to generate conflict.
 This was denied by Yorke, who wrote that he agreed to take over "on one condition – that it stayed exactly as it was and that I didn't have to change anything."

 Whitburn was succeeded as editor by Sean O'Connor in September 2013.
-In September 2016, Huw Kennair-Jones took over as editor though O'Connor continued to oversee the Helen and Rob storyline until its conclusion.
+In September 2016, Huw Kennair-Jones took over as editor, though O'Connor continued to oversee the Helen and Rob storyline until its conclusion.
 Kennair-Jones announced in October 2017 that he was to leave the BBC to work as commissioning editor for ITV.
 The short tenure of two successive Archers editors led to concerns of a trend of radio drama editing being seen as "training ground" for higher-paid positions in TV.
 Alison Hindell, the BBC's head of Audio Drama until October 2018, took over as acting editor before and after Kennair-Jones's time in charge.
 She effectively swapped roles with Jeremy Howe when she succeeded him as the BBC's commissioning editor for drama and fiction and he started as editor of the Archers in late August 2018.

 Since 2007, The Archers has been available as a podcast.